joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6874260/2025/12/08/los-angeles-dodgers-teoscar-hernandez-trade-potential/

 **Blue Jays face difficult trade decision with ‘disappointed’ José Berríos**\
-`Toronto will have difficult moving the right-handed pitcher with three years and $66 million remaining on his contract.`\
+`Toronto will have a tough time moving the right-handed pitcher with three years and $66 million remaining on his contract.`\
 https://nytimes.com/athletic/6874265/2025/12/08/blue-jays-face-difficult-trade-decision-with-disappointed-jose-berrios/

 **At MLB's Winter Meetings, the Pirates are in a space they rarely occupy: in the mix**\